coding-finesse/coding-finesse/README.md

 - 💬 Ask me about networking or any tech-related stuff.
 - 🎙️ I'm always ready to collaborate over podcasts and hackathons.
 - 📫 How to contact me: Check social links below or [mail me](mailto:sharma.aarzoo21@gmail.com).
-- ☕ If you wish to connect with me for a coffee chit-chat: [Book a slot at your convenience, and we’re good to go!](https://topmate.io/aarzoosharma)
+- ☕ If you wish to connect with me for a coffee chat: [Book a slot at your convenience, and we’re good to go!](https://topmate.io/aarzoosharma)

 ![](https://github.com/coding-finesse/snk/raw/output/github-contribution-grid-snake.svg)